rolecollective/rolecollective.github.io/ROLESymposium.md

 6. Dr. Wesley Leonard
 7. Dr. Vijay Ramjattan

-Symposium Day 1 Schedule (All times in CST)
+Symposium Day 1 Schedule (All times are in CST)
 | Time  | Topic |
 | ---   | ---   |
 |9:00  - 9:15  AM |	 Introduction by Ethan and Savi |